a3X3k/Haskell/README.md

 scalarP x y = [ i * j | ( i, j ) <- zip x y ]
 ```

-### Define the function sumsq, which takes an integer n as its argument and returns the sum of the squares of the first n integers
+### Takes an integer n as an argument and return the sum of the squares of the first n integers

 ```py
 sumSQ :: Int -> Int